Petros Tatoulis: Regional governor of Peloponnese

 In the 2010 regional election, Tatoulis ran on an independent ticket for the governorship of the Peloponnese region.
 Supported by an unusual duet of social democratic PASOK and right-wing LAOS party, he defeated Nea Dimokratia's candidate Dimitrios Drakos in the second round winning 52.53% of the popular vote.
 He eventually reconciled with his former party so it subsequently supported him in the 2014 regional election when he was reelected defeating SYRIZA's candidate Odysseas Boudouris in the second round winning 59.35% of the electoral vote.
+Tatoulis lost reelection to Panagiotis Nikas in 2019.